Mlaynedere/Kitabi---EECE-503M/README.md

 # Kitabi---EECE-503M

-This repository contains a Flask-based web application with comprehensive security implementations, ensuring the integrity, confidentiality, and availability of the application and its data.
-Below, you will find an overview of the implemented security measures, development setup, deployment best practices, and recommendations for extending this application.
+This repository contains a Flask-based web application with comprehensive security implementations, focused on the deployment of a secure backend.
+Below, you will find an overview of the implemented security measures, development setup, and setup instructions.

 ---